DesiQuintans/WhenDidThatHappen/README.md

 ## Tie-breaking

-Ties are common if you only have dates of events, but not the time they occur; a person can have a heart attack, receive surgery for it, and pass away all in one calendar day.
+Ties are common if you only have the dates of events, but not the times of the day when they occured, e.g. a person can have a heart attack, receive surgery for it, and pass away all in one calendar day.

 This function breaks ties by first sorting the dates chronologically **and then** sorting by the columns you provided in `event_times`,